-- What is one issue that you have all identified as a group that you might want to start a petition about?
+• What is one issue that you have all identified as a group that you might want to start a petition about?
 Draft the text!

-- How would a sample tweet look?

-- How would you convince people to sign?
+• How would you convince people to sign?

-- What impact does signing have?

-- How many signatures do you want as your goal?
+• How many signatures do you want as your goal?